 About us, and Copepod Research Vessel

-Copepod is the research vessel for the Goes Foundation, the purpose of Copepod is to collect samples of marine plankton, including copepods. for priority chemical analysis;
+Copepod is the research vessel for the Goes Foundation, the purpose of Copepod is to collect samples of marine plankton, including copepods, for priority chemical analysis, but we also need the help of as many yachts as possible.
+GOES will provide ocean going yachts with plankton nets and equipment for the collection and preservation of plankton samples.
+The samples are then returned to GOES for analysis.

 - organic tin